MikeAlexMartinez/templates/cloned/FreeCSS/Minifolio/README.md

   working at first was because I was using 'display: none' to hide the page which makes it difficult to use css transitions to manage the timing of the fade in animation.

-- Animating project hover
+- Animating project image hover

   Achieved with CSS transitions.

 - Fading in projects on initial scroll down the page

-  Achieved with waypoint, jquery and some javascript.
+  Achieved with waypoint, jquery and some of my own javascript to control the fadeIn timings.

 #### To do List: